 Family Members and Dependents

 A mesothelioma diagnosis does not just impact one person — it impacts entire families.

-The number of affected dependents impacts your mesothelioma case value.
-If you have a spouse, children or other legal dependents, the value of your claim can increase because they need to be provided for.
+The number of dependents can affect the value of an asbestos case.
+If you have a spouse, children, or other dependents, the value of your claim can increase because they need to be provided for.